top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/30-final-project-report-template.md

 Something we observed was that sometimes the procedure gave unreasonably high parameters as an output.
 So we came up with a convex optimization approach.

 #### Convex optimization

+_Implemented in the calcBoundedTrafo found in the calcLstsqTransform.py file._

 The idea here is to limit the parameter values of the color transform.
 We observed that for example a scale factor for a channel of 240 is unreasonably high.
 So we stated the following:
 \[ 1/3 \leq k_i \leq 3\]
 \[ -100 \leq s_i \leq 100\]